brewingcode/beer/README.md

 # beer

-> A more lightweight listing of beers in the area
+> A listing of local places with beer

 https://brewingcode.github.io/beer/